×

 What does an Infection Prevention Nurse do?

 Infection Prevention Nurses utilize data, research, public health policy, and public health trends to identify, eradicate, and prevent the spread of infectious diseases within healthcare practices.
 Infection Prevention Nurses use various forms of data, research, and public health policy trends to educate administrative and clinical healthcare workers on how to keep themselves and others safe.
-While specific job functions may vary, Infection Prevention Nurses focus on various healthcare-focused tasks:
+While specific job functions may vary, Infection Prevention Nurses perform various tasks:

 • Identifying and reporting trends and data to clinical and administrative personnel